FisherSteve/SchrodingerBridgeGenModel/README.md

 ### Notebooks
 - `onedim-slow.ipynb`: Notebook for one-dimensional financial time series data, such as stock prices or index returns.
+- `multidim-fast.ipynb`: Notebook for multidimensional financial time series data, such as image sequences or high-dimensional market data.

 ## Performance Evaluation